 When you set up your personal computer or sign up for a service plan, you are usually given a specific set of instructions about what kind of hardware and software you need to get up and running.
 These instructions will include details about what type of connection you need to use for your new system.
 For many people, this involves a basic setup of a broadband Internet connection to get their new system online.
 However, others have found that they need to install additional hardware for things like sound cards or even Bluetooth devices.

 One of the first things that you’ll want to do when you set up your new network is to install network drivers.
-Network drivers are specific codes that are embedded into hardware to make sure that it can function properly within a networked computer.
+Network drivers are specific codes that are embedded into the hardware to make sure that it can function properly within a networked computer.
 Without them, your system will be very slow.
 Likewise, if you need to make any changes, you’ll have to update the embedded codes before your changes can take effect.
 Changing hardware on your computer, even if it’s just adding a new sound card, requires the use of network drivers.
+If you are running a business, it might be best to get professional help.
+Network operations teams would need solutions like those provided by NetBrain (check content for more info) to quickly discover issues, troubleshoot collaboratively, and capture subject matter problem-solving expertise as automation.

 Another part of hardware that you’ll need to set into motion is a hardware tool that can help you back up all of your files.
 This is used primarily to help you in case of a system crash or if your computer has become infected with spyware or viruses. backing up your system files will let you continue to use your computer without having to completely reinstall your operating system.
 This can help you save both money and time when your system needs a little help.